This is another story about my experience with Mel Robbins’s Mindset Reset, the 30-day program which I followed in January 2019.

 That was a sleep cycle from start to finish.
 No sleep inertia.

 I hope you enjoyed this blog.
 Leave me a comment if you like.

-And watch this inspiring video of Mel when she was a guest at HES motivation.
+I will leave you now with an inspiring video of Mel when she was a guest at HES motivation.